ioccc-src/winner/2024/README.md

 At the end of the final round of the final rounds of judging, we had a record **23 winners of IOCCC28**, eclipsing the record of 15 winners!

-While we suspect that the 4 year gap between **IOCCC27** and **IOCCC28** allowed people extra time to improve their submissions, we also believe that people submitting to the IOCCC have adept in obfuscation and have become more skilled in the programming in the C language.
+While we suspect that the 4 year gap between **IOCCC27** and **IOCCC28** allowed people extra time to improve their submissions, we also believe that people submitting to the IOCCC have become more adept in adept in obfuscation and have become more skilled in the programming in the C language.

 ### Code size and Rule 2